25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-Do you want to learn more about this cognitive bias?
-I have written a detailed blog post on the Halo Effect in branding and marketing.
+Would you like to find out more about this cognitive bias?
+I have written a detailed blog post about the Halo Effect in branding and marketing.

 15. IKEA Effect

-Why do we value things more when we made them?
+Why do we value things more when we’ve made them ourselves?

-The IKEA effect describes that we tend to value things more when we put effort into creating them.
+The IKEA effect shows that we place higher value on things we’ve put effort into creating, even if they aren’t objectively better.

 Example

-Dan Ariely suggests that parents value their own children more than other people do because they have invested so much time and energy into raising them.
+Dan Ariely points out that parents value their own children more than others do because of the time and energy they’ve invested.

 16. Loss Aversion

-Why does losing $100 hurt more than gaining the same amount?
+Why does losing $100 feel worse than gaining the same amount?

 Example